Depression In Children:

 How to be There for Your Child

-In the past, children were not thought to be susceptible to depression.
-At other times, their symptoms are mistaken as normal part of the development process.
-After all, what could be the reason for a child to be depressed at an early age?
-It is also difficult for parents to identify where the line between normal development, growth problems, and depression begins and ends.
-Thus, children experiencing depression then were seldom given proper attention and often escaped diagnosis.
+In the past, many believed that children could not experience depression.
+At other times, their symptoms were written off as a part of the development process.
+Too many couldn’t understand what a child would have to be depressed about.
+It is also difficult for parents to identify where the line between healthy development, growth problems, and depression begins and ends.
+Unfortunately, this led many children to go undiagnosed and untreated.

 In many ways, depression in children has similar symptoms with adults.
-With children, however, there is more difficulty to pinpoint the underlying cause due to their limited ability to verbally express their feelings.
+With children, however, it can be more difficult to pinpoint the underlying cause due to their limited ability to verbally express their feelings.

-For each child, the cause of depression is different.
+For each child, the cause of depression can be different.
 It can be anything from divorce or separation of parents, death of a loved one to bullying or difficulty at school.
-How a child responds to different stressors depends on his or her personality and the situation.
-The child may exhibit a variety of symptoms, including irritability, crying, changes in eating or sleeping patterns, confusion, anger, lack of concentration, loss of interest or pleasure in anything, and a general sense of sadness.
+How a child responds to different stressors depends on their personality and the situation.
+Your child may exhibit a variety of symptoms, including irritability, crying, changes in eating or sleeping patterns, confusion, anger, lack of concentration, loss of interest in things they once liked, and/or a general sense of sadness.

-This is not the time to be depressed yourself if you suspect your child has symptoms of depression.
-Know that the condition is highly treatable, but when it goes untreated, it may get worse.
+Watching your child experience depressive symptoms may leave you feeling sad yourself.
+It is difficult to watch your child struggle.
+Know that depression is highly treatable, but when it goes untreated, it may get worse.
 The key is to seek a professional who specializes in treating depression in children.

 Related Articles: